JOB ANNOUNCEMENT (PDF)

 - Develop a strong understanding of – and ability to effectively communicate – climate change mitigation policy tools, specifically focusing on land use and transportation planning, including sustainable communities, affordable housing, active transportation, public health, social equity, natural and working lands, and environmental justice.

-- As requested, undertake research assignments.
-With the Director, write policy briefs, white papers, and policy analyses that elevate our research, findings, or policy positions on issues related to land use and transportation planning and investments.
+- Under the guidance of the Director, write policy platforms, fact sheets, and other advocacy materials that elevate our research, findings, or policy positions on issues related to land use and transportation planning and investments.

-- Circulate action alerts, sign-on letters, support letters and other campaign materials as needed to the state network.
+- Draft action alerts, sign on letters, support letters and other campaign materials as needed to the network.

-- Work with ClimatePlan staff and partners to provide logistical assistance with legislative briefings, statewide convenings, and ClimatePlan quarterly meetings as requested.
+- Provide content and policy leadership for legislative briefings, statewide convenings, and ClimatePlan quarterly meetings as requested.

-- Schedule meetings with key decision-makers, including agency staff and elected officials, convene conference calls, and organize in-person meetings as needed.
+- Schedule meetings and set agenda with key decision-makers, including agency staff and elected officials, convene conference calls, and organize in-person meetings as needed.

 DESIRED QUALIFICATIONS AND SKILLS

-- One to two years of experience in an advocacy setting, with an understanding of public policy and campaign strategy.
+- Two - three years of experience in an advocacy or policy setting, with an understanding of public policy and campaign strategy.

-- Basic understanding of the fundamentals of climate change, land use, and transportation planning and investments.
+- Basic understanding of the fundamentals of climate change, as well as land use and transportation planning and investments.